urbanantics/environme/source/javascript/README.md

     url: https://www.petguide.com/wp-content/uploads/2013/05/pitbull.jpg
   PROD:
     url: https://www.petguide.com/wp-content/uploads/2013/02/dalmatian-11-475x421.jpg
 ```

-Environme will look for files that have "*.template" in the name and then find the coresponding *.props.yml file, and use these 2 files to produce the corespondin output file
+Environme will look for files that have **&ast;.template** in the name and then find the coresponding **\&ast;.props.yml** file, and use these 2 files to produce the corespondin output file

-So say we have a file called *static-page.template.html* and props file called *static-page.props.yml*, and bother are in the folder static-content, running the following command:
+So say we have a file called **static-page.template.html** and props file called **static-page.props.yml**, and both are in the folder static-content, running the following command:

 ```bash
 environme --path static-content/* --env PROD
 ```

-would match:
+will match:
 ```
   static-content/static-page.template.html
   static-content/static-page.props.yml